yzhao062/SUOD/README.rst

 **Key question**: why are we doing this?

-The short answer is that anomaly detection is often formulated as an unsupervised problem as the ground truth is expensive to acquire in practice.
+The short answer is that anomaly detection is often formulated as an unsupervised problem since the ground truth is expensive to acquire in practice.
 Additionally, anomaly detection is an imbalanced learning task, which further complicates label acquisition.
-Practically speaking, analysts are inclined to build many diversified models and further combine them (sometimes with rule-based models)--- this has become a standard process in risk industry like banks and insurance firms.
+Practically speaking, analysts are inclined to build many diversified models and further combine them (sometimes with rule-based models)---this has become a standard process in risk industry, e.g., banks and insurance firms.
 However, **building a large number of unsupervised models are very costly or even infeasible on high-dimensional, large datasets**.

 SUOD is therefore proposed to alleviate, if not fully fix, this problem.
-The focus is **to accelerate the training and prediction while a large number of anomaly detectors are presented**.
+The focus of SUOD is **to accelerate the training and prediction while a large number of anomaly detectors are presented**.

 ----